CDS-AU-DK/cds-language/README.md

 ## Class times

-This class takes place on Wednesday mornings from 8-12.
+This class takes place on Mondays from 12-16.
 Teaching will take place on Zoom, the link for which will be posted on Slack.

 ## Course overview and readings